zenorocha/liferay-learn/docs/commerce/2.x/en/starting-a-store/sites-and-site-types.md

 Liferay Commerce deployments consist of a hierarchy of Sites, Pages, Widgets, and Accounts.
 Creating and configuring a site in Liferay Commerce is one of the first steps to launching a store.
 You may use an [Accelerator](../starting-a-store/accelerators.md) to jump start your site, or create a blank site and add the Commerce widgets and pages you require.

-Liferay Commerce is built on Liferay DXP.
+Liferay Commerce is built on Liferay Digital Experience Platform.
 For more information about how Liferay DXP Sites work, see [Building a Site](https://help.liferay.com/hc/en-us/articles/360018171231-Building-a-Site).

 See the [Store Setup Overview](../starting-a-store/store-setup-overview.md) for more information on creating a store site.